Dry-Leaf/kaimen/README.md

 # Advantages over Hydrus Network
-- Minimal setup.
+- Minimal setup
-- Familiar UI.
+- Familiar UI
-- Works with file managers.
+- Works with file managers
-- Does not require its own copy of files.
+- Does not require its own copy of files

 # Building